post-human-world/mongo-kubernetes/README.md

 ### Expose Connection to public

-- S1
-  - set URI with `directConnection=true`
-  - Use HAproxy to replace k8s LoadBalancer
-- S2
-  - shard replica set, it has `mongos` as router

-I use S1 and setup HAproxy deployment, run command to deploy it.
+Setup HAproxy deployment, run command to deploy it.
 You must set more or equal to 2 replicas.
 So when master goes down and switch master node, i can ensure HAproxy is high available.

 ```bash
 kubectl apply -f haproxy.yml